xtrnglc/01000396/PS7/Resources/Readme.txt

 	TO DO: Polish moving?

 	We have play tested our server on our client and on another team's client and they both work the same however our server does not work with Jim's.
+	Also note: to split on our client press s.
+The space bar does not work for some reason.
+	Also disconnects are not handle gracefully

 Design decisions